flatlayer/flatlayer-js-sdk/README.md

 # Flatlayer JS SDK

 The Flatlayer JS SDK is a lightweight, easy-to-use JavaScript library for interacting with the Flatlayer CMS API.
-It provides a simple interface for retrieving content, performing searches, and handling images in your Flatlayer-powered applications.
+It provides a simple interface for retrieving entries, performing searches, and handling images in your Flatlayer-powered applications.

 ## Table of Contents